roshanlodha/bevacizumab/README.md

                       results = 'hide') # hide console output knitr::opts_chunk$set(fig.width = 10, fig.height = 7) # set figure height and width
 ```

+todo: \* add SOX10 images \* look into EGR1 expression in blood cancers
+\* look into 3D vasculature as a predictor of response to bevacizumab \*
+look into IDH1 data

 # Loading packages and tools for bulk RNA-sequencing analysis